techie-joe/core-dev/_posts/2025-01-01-my-first-post.md

 ## High-pitched skreels

 Nevertheless, the schnorfles insisted the entire operation was perfectly sproing-worthy.
 They convened near the frob-knob, arguing in high-pitched skreels over whether to use the soft-edged zizzle or the serrated throckle to unbind the flabbergast.
-A sudden gust of non-committal air sent a shower of crimson glorp down the ventilation shafts, temporarily stalling the blumphing process, but the main concern remained: how long could a single, unsupported goober be expected to levitate a truly majestic, yet thoroughly fictional, gangle?
+A sudden gust of non-committal air sent a shower of crimson glorp down the ventilation shafts, temporarily stalling the blumphing process, but the main concern remained: how long could a single, unsupported goober be expected to levitate a truly majestic, yet thoroughly fictional.
 {: .text-justify.indent }